AirPlay Not Working on Samsung TV? Here is How to Fix it

 Enter the Values of Google DNS Server in the Samsung TV Settings

-5. Wait for at least one minute and power on the TV to check if the AirPlay issue is resolved.
+5. Wait at least one minute, then power the TV on and check if AirPlay is working.

 11. Update the Router’s Firmware

-1. Access your router’s web portal using a web browser and log in with your credentials.
+1. Go to your router’s web portal in a web browser and log in.

-2. Open the router’s Settings and navigate to the Administration (or System) section.
+2. Find the router’s Settings and navigate to the Administration (or System) section.

-3. Go to Firmware Update, Router Update, or Software Update and check for newer updates.
-If an update is available, apply the update.
+3. Look for Firmware Update, Router Update, or Software Update and check for new updates.
+If one is available, apply it.

 Check for the Update of the Router’s Firmware

-1. Launch your Mac’s System Preferences and open Security & Privacy.
+1. On a Mac, go to System Preferences and select Security & Privacy.

 Open Security and Privacy in Mac’s System Preferences

-2. Select Firewall, click on the padlock icon, and enter your administrator password.
+2. Click the Firewall tab, click the padlock icon, and enter your administrator password.

-3. Open Firewall Options and ensure that Block All Incoming Connections is not enabled.
+3. Open Firewall Options and make sure Block All Incoming Connections is not enabled.

 Open Firewall Options of Mac

-4. Enable the option Automatically Allow Built-in Software to Receive Incoming Connections and check if the AirPlay issue is resolved.
+4. Enable Automatically Allow Built-in Software to Receive Incoming Connections and check if AirPlay now works.

 Adjust Firewall Settings in Mac’s Firewall